Jarvis-X/Aerial-Robotics-Course-Projects/README.md

         - In the first cell, we can set the desired state of the rod by modifying `des_state` whose unit is [rad, rad/s]

 ## HW4 - 2D mutirotors
   - Part a: controlling a fully-actuated rigid mutirotor system.
+Notebook file: CS498HW4Single.ipynb
     - For interactive notebook, go to
     - Important parameters:

   - Part b: controlling a fully-actuated mutirotor system that consists of two rigid segments.
+Notebook file: CS498HW4DoublePen.ipynb
       - For interactive notebook, go to
       - Important parameters: